-Already four years ago, Thomas Ilg released a new version of his first PD game Laserball.
+Four years ago, Thomas Ilg released a new version of his first PD game Laserball.
 Originally released in 1990, this new version was available complete in cardboard box!
 And thus making one of his ambitious dreams come true.
-That wasn't the last we heard from Thomas.
+That wasn't the last we would hear from Thomas.
 2 years ago he teamed up with Alan Tomkins and created the crazy Anarcho Ride!
 Time to talk to this very interesting person, don't you think?

 There is currently no profile available in our database